-- GEMS does not make an issue of intelligence.
-Progress is given more importance than accomplishment.
+- Progress is given more importance than accomplishment.

 Even at the beginning of a term, every student demonstrates some level of understanding of each concept which is to be taught in a term.